By Lisa Leslie, Family & Consumer Sciences Extension Agent II at UF/IFAS Extension-Hillsborough County

-The new tax law federal income tax law includes an increase in the standard deduction amount.
-A tax deduction reduces your taxable income.
-For example, if your income is $50,000, but you have tax deductions of $5,000, then your taxable income is reduced to $45,000.
+A tax deduction reduces your taxable income, meaning you owe less.
+For example, if your income is $40,000, but you have tax deductions of $5,000, then your taxable income is reduced to $35,000.

 When we file taxes, the government allows filers to choose between taking the “standard deduction” and itemizing deductions.
 You cannot do both.
-So the first thing a taxpayer needs to do is find out their standard deduction amount.
+So the first thing all taxpayers need to do is find out what the “standard deduction” amount is for them.

-The standard deduction is based on filing status.
-For the 2018 tax year (that’s the return due April 2019) people) the standard deductions are:
+The standard deduction for filing taxes is based on filing status.
+The amount is set each year by the federal government.
+For the 2013 tax year, the standard deductions are:

 - If you are 65 or older or blind, the standard deduction is increased.